-Outputs Number of destination marketing campaign initiatives to generate national exposure to the region (reporting will include number of businesses that are engaged in the campaign) Target: 1 campaign per annum Number of engagements or established relationships with iwi/hapu groups and other organisations that lead to a positive outcome Target 8 per annum Outcomes Number of Destination Management Plan initiatives completed in partnership with stakeholders.
-Target (per annum) 2024/25: 6 2025/26: 7 2026/27: 8 Additional Regional Outcomes Sought Dispersal of tourism activity into the region measured through the accommodation data programme.
+Outputs Number of destination marketing campaign initiatives to Target: generate national exposure to the region (reporting will include 1 campaign per annum number of businesses that are engaged in the campaign) Number of engagements or established relationships with Target iwi/hapu groups and other organisations that lead to a positive 8 per annum outcome Outcomes Number of Destination Management Plan initiatives Target (per annum) completed in partnership with stakeholders.
+2024/25: 6 2025/26: 7 2026/27: 8 · Additional Regional Dispersal of tourism activity into the region measured through Outcomes Sought the accommodation data programme.
 Tourism activity in the region measured through TECT (electronic transactions indicating tourism spend)